Beluga caviar

-Beluga caviar is caviar consisting of the roe (or eggs) of the beluga sturgeon Huso huso.
+Beluga caviar is caviar consisting of the roe (or eggs) of the beluga sturgeon (Huso huso).
 The fish is found primarily in the Caspian Sea, which is bordered by Iran, Azerbaijan, Kazakhstan, Russia, and Turkmenistan.
 It can also be found in the Black Sea basin and occasionally in the Adriatic Sea.
-Beluga caviar is the most expensive type of caviar, with market prices, ranging from 7000 to 22000 $/kg.
+Beluga caviar is the most expensive type of caviar, with market prices ranging from 7000 to 22000 $/kg.

 Harvesting

-The Beluga sturgeon is currently considered to be critically endangered, causing the United States Fish and Wildlife Service to ban in 2005 the importation of beluga caviar which originated in the Caspian Sea and Black Sea basin.
-In 2006, the Convention on International Trade in Endangered Species (CITES) suspended all trade made with the traditional caviar-producing regions of the Caspian and Black Seas (Beluga, Ossetra and Sevruga), (Azerbaijan, Bulgaria, China, Iran, Kazakhstan, Romania, Russia, Serbia and Montenegro, Turkmenistan, and Ukraine) due to the producing countries' failure to apply international regulations and recommendations.
+The beluga sturgeon is currently considered to be critically endangered, causing the United States Fish and Wildlife Service to ban in 2005 the importation of beluga caviar which originated in the Caspian Sea and Black Sea basin.
+In 2006, the Convention on International Trade in Endangered Species (CITES) suspended all trade made with the traditional caviar-producing regions of the Caspian and Black Seas (beluga, ossetra and sevruga), (Azerbaijan, Bulgaria, China, Iran, Kazakhstan, Romania, Russia, Serbia and Montenegro, Turkmenistan, and Ukraine) due to the producing countries' failure to apply international regulations and recommendations.
 Caviar from Iran is exempted from the ban.
 Iran is considered by CITES to practise effective conservation and policing of its fisheries.
 In January 2007, this ban was partly lifted, allowing the sale of 96 tons of caviar, 15 percent below the official 2005 level.
 CITES maintained the 2007 quotas for 2008, drawing criticism for doing little to protect the declining sturgeon population.

 The beluga sturgeon can take up to 20 years to reach maturity.
 The fish harvested for caviar are often nearly 900 kg.
 The eggs themselves are the largest of the commonly used roes, and range in color from dark gray (almost black) to light gray, with the lighter colors coming from older fish, and being the most valued.

-The most expensive caviar is "Almas", a golden caviar produced by very rare female albino sturgeon between 60 and 100 years old, which swims in the southern Caspian Sea near Iran where apparently less pollution exists.
+The most expensive caviar is almas, a golden caviar produced by very rare female albino sturgeon between 60 and 100 years old, which swims in the southern Caspian Sea near Iran where apparently less pollution exists.
 Very few of the albino variety are left in the wild since the lack of melanin is a genetic disorder that only affects a few members of the species.
-A kilogram (2 lb 3 oz) is regularly sold for £20,000 (USD 22,594.00).
+A kilogram (2 lb 3 oz) is regularly sold for £20,000.
 Any additions by producers diminish the value of the roe, and the caviar usually reaches the market without any additions or processing whatsoever.